 If there is one spot where the paint looks too heavy, dab a damp rag over the surface to remove some of the paint.

 Once you like how the painted finish looks, Let dry for at least 4 – 6 hours.

 Next apply 2 coats of matte water-based sealer to protect it.
 Let the first coat dry before applying the next.

 How to Add AirStone to the Side of the Painted Hearth

 The height of the AirStone was about 1/4” too short to match the height around the raw edge of the hearth.

 To solve the problem, I added white trim molding around the hearth to lift up the AirStone so the top of the AirStone would be the same height as the hearth.

 I wanted to nail the trim molding to the floor, but the wood floor is not thick and is directly on concrete, so I decided to use Liquid Nails to attach the trim molding to the floor.
 Once that was secure, I added the stones using the AirStone adhesive.

-Note: You can add the stones around the hearth before painting the hearth.
+If using AirStone around the hearth, you can add the stones before painting the concrete hearth.

 All done.
+A new stone fireplace surround and painted hearth.
 Now the fireplace transformation is complete and I am one very happy DIYer.